A racist policy keeps restaurant workers in poverty. Will Biden end it?

 A new report by One Fair Wage, a nonprofit advocacy group for restaurant workers, points out that the “legacy of white supremacy and undervaluing Black workers continues today.”
 According to the report, states that don’t have the tipped minimum wage—that pay restaurant workers the regular federal minimum wage with tips on top—have lessened the pay gap between Black women and white men.
 In those states, the race-gender pay gap is 35 percent less than in states with the subminimum wage.
 Tipped workers in states with the subminimum wage experience twice the rate of sexual harassment compared to other states.

 The pandemic has only made things worse for tipped workers of color.
-Nearly 20 percent of Americans say they now tip less than they did before the spread of the novel coronavirus, according to a Harris Poll conducted for Fast Company.
-One Fair Wage surveyed more than 1,500 food service workers in four states and Washington, D.C., from October 2020 to January 2021, and the responses revealed poor working conditions and pay that they endured as coronavirus cases spiked and new variants spread.
+Nearly 20 percent of Americans say they now tip less than they did before the spread of the coronavirus, according to a Harris Poll conducted for Fast Company.
+One Fair Wage surveyed more than 1,500 food service workers in four states and Washington, DC, from October 2020 to January 2021, and the responses revealed poor working conditions and pay that they endured as coronavirus cases spiked and new variants spread.
 Black tipped service workers were more likely to report that their average hourly wage including tips was less than $10 compared to all other workers.
 They also experienced higher levels of customer hostility for enforcing health protocols like mask wearing and social distancing.

 “Sometimes if you ask a customer to put on a mask or step away a little, they get angry and go out of their way to get closer to you or to touch you just to make you feel uncomfortable,” a worker from the survey responded.

 On a call with lawmakers and activists Friday, One Fair Wage members stressed the crucial role of ending subminimum tipped wages in the fight for racial justice.
-In their new report, the One Fair Wage researchers note that the New Deal established a minimum wage and excluded tipped workers, thereby codifying structural racism.
+In the new report, One Fair Wage researchers note that the New Deal established a minimum wage and excluded tipped workers, thereby codifying structural racism.
 “Now, 81 years later, as we face an economic depression of similar magnitude,” they wrote, “Congress—and by extension, America—has the opportunity to right our wrong and create a New Deal for Racial Equity that would simultaneously stimulate the economy and protect the public health.”